aju22/DocumentGPT/README.md

 You can try out the chatbot by visiting the deployed app on Streamlit Cloud:
 [Deployed App](https://aju22-documentgpt-app-zxpzom.streamlit.app/)

-*Note: Unfortunately PDF Display only works on certain browsers like Safari, Firefox :(*
+*Note: Unfortunately PDF Display works fine locally, but in the deployed app only works on certain browsers like Safari, Firefox :(*

 ## Contributing